Consti Free by Mool Health: Best Ayurvedic Medicine for Constipation

 These interventions support elimination but don't replace root-cause therapy.

-Ayurveda classifies constipation as a Vata problems.
-When Vata becomes aggravated due to irregular routines, cold weather, or stress, it disrupts the flow of Apana Vayu, the energy responsible for elimination.
+Ayurveda classifies constipation as a Vata problem.
+When Vata becomes aggravated due to irregular routines, cold weather, or stress, it disrupts the flow of Apana Vayu — the energy responsible for elimination.

 The result?
 Dryness in the colon, sluggish movement, and incomplete evacuation.
 If left untreated, these patterns solidify into chronic dysfunction and toxin buildup.